Key Facts about the Children’s Health Insurance Program (CHIP)

 How much does CHIP cost?

 Routine well visits to both doctors and dentists incur no fees under CHIP, while other services may carry co-payments.
-In some states there is a monthly premium charged for CHIP coverage, however, while these costs differ from state to state they will never be more than 5% of a family’s income for a given year.
+In some states there is a monthly premium charged for coverage, however, while these costs differ from state to state they will never be more than 5% of a family’s income for a given year.

 CHIP was created to decrease the amount of children without health insurance.
 The goal of the program is creating better health outcomes for children regardless of their socioeconomic status.
 Without adequate access to healthcare, children are unable to get the strong start in life they deserve.
-Thanks to CHIP, more families receive coverage for their children.
+Thanks to this program, more families receive coverage for their children.
 This gives them the opportunity to keep up on routine visits ensuring children gain adequate care in the earliest years of their lives.